vzhang1112/crude-cookbook/content/meals/shrimp alfredo.md

 8. Reduce until small amount of cream is left
 # Notes
 - Can add chili flakes if wanting a kick
+- Can add broccoli or spinach for greens
 - Add butter for extra creaminess
+# Veggie option
+* Replace shrimp with sauteed mushrooms